google/wuffs/README.md

 *Preliminary* `puffs bench` throughput numbers for the GIF codec are below.
 Higher is better.

-"Mimic" tests check that Puffs' output mimics exactly other libraries' output (i.e. giflib for GIF, libpng for PNG, etc.).
-"Mimic" benchmarks are the numbers for those other libraries, as shipped with the OS, measured here on Ubunty 14.04 LTS "Trusty".
+"Mimic" tests check that Puffs' output mimics (i.e. exactly matches) other libraries' output, such as giflib for GIF, libpng for PNG, etc. "Mimic" benchmarks give the numbers for those other libraries, as shipped with the OS, measured here on Ubunty 14.04 LTS "Trusty".

 The 1k, 10k, etc. numbers are approximately how many bytes of pixel data there is in the decoded image.
 For example, the `test/testdata/harvesters.*` images